IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 PVDictionaries
 +++++++++++++++

-Password policy setting for builtin user accounts: set a comma separated list of dictionaries containing words that cannot be used in a user password. ``/usr/share/dict/words`` is suggested and shown modified below to not contain words 3 letters or less.
-You are free to choose a different dictionary.
+Password policy setting for builtin user accounts: set a comma separated list of dictionaries containing words that cannot be used in a user password. ``/usr/share/dict/words`` is a suggested option.
+You are however free to choose a different dictionary.
 By default, no dictionary is checked.

 .. _PVCustomPasswordResetAlertMessage: